axadam/Numerical/README.md

 * `root(guess:xmin?:xmax?:xtol:f:f1:f2f1)` - Same as above but takes the ratio of the second derivative to the first.
 For use in cases where the ratio is cheaper to calculate.

+### Quadrature

+Functions to numerically integrate a function on a closed interval.

+* `trapezoidalQuadrature(range:maxIter:f:)` - Integrates the function f on the specified range using the Trapezoidal Rule.
+It is especially accurate when integrating a periodic function over its period or when integrating a peak function.

+* `romberg(range:maxIter:f:)` - Integrates the function f on the specified range using Romberg's Method.
+This method layers Richardson extrapolation on top of the Trapezoidal Rule to achieve more accuracy for the same number of function evaluations (but more other calculations).

 ### Tools

 * Series - Some tools around evaluating convergent series.
 Included is a general way to test if a sequence is converging and then functions specifically for sums and product series where the terms are recursively defined.